A causal framework for distribution generalization: Distribution generalization

 Without restrictions on the model class $\GG$, generalization to interventions on $A$ is impossible.
 This holds true even under strong assumptions on the true causal function (such as $f$ is known to be linear).
 Below, we give a formal impossibility result for hard interventions on $A$, which set $A$ to some fixed value, and where $\GG$ is the set of all continuous functions. \begin{prop}[Impossibility of generalization to interventions on $A$] Assume that $\FF = \{\fs: \R^d \to \R \given \fs \text{ is linear} \}$ and $\GG = \{\gs : \R^r \to \R^d \given \gs \text{ is continuous} \}$.
 Let $\mathcal{A} \subset \R^r$ be bounded, and let $\II$ denote the set of all hard interventions which set $A$ to some fixed value from $\mathcal{A}$.
 Assume that $\mathcal{A} \setminus \supp(A)$ has nonempty interior.
 Assume further that $\E_M[\xi_X \xi_Y] \neq 0$ (this excludes the case of no hidden confounding).
 Then, $(\P_M, \MM)$ does not admit generalization to $\II$.
 In addition, any function other than $f$ may perform arbitrarily bad under the interventions in $\II$.
 That is, for any $\bar{f} \neq f$ and $c > 0$, there exists a model $\tilde{M} \in \MM$ with $\P_{\tilde{M}} = \P_M$ such that

-\end{prop} This proposition is part of the argument showing that anchor regression \citep{rothenhausler2018anchor} can be extended to nonlinear settings only under strong assumptions; the setting of a linear class $\mathcal{G}$ and a potentially nonlinear class $\mathcal{F}$ is covered in Section~\ref{sec:support_extending_onX}, by rewriting interventions on $A$ as interventions on $X$.
+\end{prop} The above impossibility result is visualized in Figure~\ref{fig:impossibility} (right).
+This proposition is part of the argument showing that anchor regression \citep{rothenhausler2018anchor} can be extended to nonlinear settings only under strong assumptions; the setting of a linear class $\mathcal{G}$ and a potentially nonlinear class $\mathcal{F}$ is covered in Section~\ref{sec:support_extending_onX}, by rewriting interventions on $A$ as interventions on $X$.

 An impossibility result similar to the proposition above can be shown if $A$ is categorical.
 As long as not all categories have been observed during training it is possible that the intervention which sets $A$ to a previously unseen category can result in a support-extending distribution shift on $X$.
 Using Proposition~\ref{prop:impossibility_extrapolation}, it therefore follows that generalization can become impossible.
 Since a categorical $A$ can encode settings of multi-task learning and domain generalization (see Section~\ref{sec:intro_focus}), this result then complements well-known impossibility results for these problems, even under the covariate shift assumption \citep[e.g.,][]{David10}.